 Ecological divergence and the evolution of reproductive isolation

 During my M.Sc.
 I worked on understanding how urban environments can affect the evolution of wild plants.
 When I started this work, urban environments were very underutilized systems for testing questions in evolutionary biology.
 Cities are replicated spatially and temporally, and all probably exert similar selection pressures on natural populations.
 By capitalizing on this ‘urbanization experiment’ we tested ideas about the repeatability of evolution, and uncovered some surprising details about what drives evolution in cities.
-Ongoing work is being led by James Santangelo & Amanda Nelson in Marc Johnson’s EvoEco Lab.
-I am starting to think about speciation in urban environments… more soon on this front!
+Ongoing work is being led by James Santangelo in Marc Johnson’s EvoEco Lab.
+We are looking at multivariate adaptation to urbanization gradients, the evolution of sex in urban environments, and global patterns of cyanogenesis cline evolution.
+I have recently submitted an paper on speciation in urban environments and hope to share this shortly.

 Thompson KA, Renaudin M and MTJ Johnson.
 2016.
 Urbanization drives the evolution of parallel clines in plant populations.
 Proceedings of the Royal Society B: Biological Sciences.
 283:20162180. doi: 10.1098/rspb.2016.2180.